tus/tus-resumable-upload-protocol/protocol.md

 #### Example

-An empty POST request is used to create a new upload resource.
-The `Entity-Length` header indicates the size of the file that will be uploaded.
+A POST request is used to create a new upload resource.
+The`Entity-Length` header indicates the size of the file that will be uploaded.

 **Request:**